-- On February 10th, Buttigieg told Jake Tapper that he endorsed the Ocasio-Cortez/Markey Green New Deal resolution.
-“I think it’s the right beginning,” he said.
-“The idea that we need to race toward that goal and that we should do it in a way that enhances the economic justice and level of opportunity in our country, I believe that is exactly the right direction to be going in.”
+On February 10, Buttigieg told Jake Tapper that he endorsed the Green New Deal resolution, saying, “I think it’s the right beginning.
+The idea that we need to race toward that goal and that we should do it in a way that enhances the economic justice and level of opportunity in our country, I believe that is exactly the right direction to be going in.”

-Here’s why I consider it important though to defend this framework, even though it’s more a set of goals than a set of answers as of now: when you think about can we get to zero carbon, or net-zero carbon, which is more realistic, by 2030 or not I don’t view that as a decision that’s going to be made in Congress, in terms of whether that timeline is appropriate.
+“I don’t believe in abolishing cows.
+The Green New Deal is a few pages of a framework.
+It’s not a fully designed plan.
+Here’s why I consider it important though to defend this framework, even though it’s more a set of goals than a set of answers as of now: when you think about [whether we] can get to zero carbon – or net-zero carbon, which is more realistic – by 2030 or not, I don’t view that as a decision that’s going to be made in Congress, in terms of whether that timeline is appropriate.
 I view it as a decision that’s already been made by science.
 In other words, the right year to achieve those carbon goals is yesterday.
 The only question is how fast can we do it.
 And part of that is a question of will!
 How far will we go?
 Will we increase R&D to make renewable energy more practical?
 Are we willing to implement a carbon tax that will force us to deal with the long term cost of carbon that we’re putting into the atmosphere?
 And I think retrofitting buildings is a great idea.
-I’m not saying we need to blow them all up and build them back, I do think we will create a lot of jobs while we’re at it in the building trades.
+I’m not saying we need to blow them all up and build them back, I do think we will create a lot of jobs while we’re at it in the building trades.”

-- In his announcement speech in South Bend, Indiana on April 15, Buttigieg said this about climate:“Let’s pick our heads up to face what might be the greatest security issue of our time: climate change and climate disruption.
+“Let’s pick our heads up to face what might be the greatest security issue of our time: climate change and climate disruption.
 No region of our country is immune to that threat.
 We’ve seen it in the floods in Nebraska, the tornadoes in Alabama, the hurricane in Puerto Rico and the fires in California….
 Something is changing around us, and we’re not even having a contest over whose climate plan is better because only one side brought forth any plans at all!
 If you don’t like our plans on climate, fine!
 Show us yours!
 Our economy is on the line, our future is on the line, our lives are on the line, so let’s call it what it is: climate security, a life and death issue for our generation.”

 In 2018, Buttigieg committed South Bend to the Global Covenant of Mayors for Climate & Energy.
 “We are already seeing the effects of climate change on our residents and businesses,” Buttigieg said about the announcement.
 “We joined the Covenant because we are serious about ensuring South Bend is a healthy, prosperous place for the next several generations, and because we want South Bend to contribute to the global effort to protect the climate.”

 Sec.
 Julian Castro